SHARE

 • Act: Call tools (APIs, RPA bots, databases, webhooks) or write/update content.

-• Learn: Read outputs, check guardrails, store memory, and try another step, or hand off to a human.
+• Learn: Read outputs, check guardrails, store memory, and try another step, or hand off to a person.

 Start simple.
 One agent can do an end-to-end job.
 For tougher work, use a planner agent (breaks the job into pieces) and worker agents (handle each piece).